Zyphyriuz/Assign1/README.md

 node app.js
 ```
 It will return values or feedback for each functions.
 You can tweak the values slightly if you wish, but it may return errors if you search for a specific product ID that does not exist, as an example.
 This is a simple node module after all.
+Another thing to note is that you would notice the Slightly Minier Plush return a "product not found" when searched.
+This is intended since at that point in the code, that item has already been deleted.
+I did include the Large Nui to simulate it actually returning the result.
+As mentioned, feel free to mess around with some of the values.

 # References
 - Link for the targetted deletion in array for this module: https://stackoverflow.com/questions/5767325/how-can-i-remove-a-specific-item-from-an-array-in-javascript